-The answer is absolutely yes, in fact, according to many studies, fenugreek should be taken three days prior to your periods beginning and while menstruation as well since it will alleviate PMS symptoms while also lowering painkillers intake, and other drugs for lowering pain.
+In fact, according to many studies, fenugreek should be taken three days before your periods beginning and while menstruation as well since it will alleviate PMS symptoms while also lowering painkillers intake and other drugs for lowering pain.

 In a research study under the title: Effects of Fenugreek Seed on the Severity and Systemic Symptoms of Dysmenorrhea published in the Journal of Reproduction & Infertility is stated the following:

 “…In the fenugreek group, pain severity decreased from 6.4 at baseline to 3.25 in the second cycle, whereas that in the placebo group decreased from 6.14 to 5.96 … with pain reduction in each cycle being significantly larger in the fenugreek group … the duration of pain decreased between the two cycles … The mean number of sedative tablets required in the fenugreek group decreased significantly … the severity of the systemic symptoms associated with dysmenorrhea decreased significantly …”